 - A check in the correct amount (see “Additional Information” below)

-- An Acknowledgement of Supporting Documentation and Receipt of Filing Fee (see “Plan Ahead” section below)
+- An Acknowledgement of Supporting Documentation and Filing Fee (see “Plan Ahead” section below)

 The “Acknowledgement of Supporting Documentation and Receipt of Filing Fee” (“Acknowledgement”) is not a simple receipt evidencing that you have merely paid the necessary fee.
 The materials you are required to submit must be complete, accurate, and up-to-date.
 If not, the application will be rejected and the “Acknowledgement” will be not be issued.
 Please allow sufficient time to process your application.
 Once all appropriate paperwork is received, an Acknowledgement Receipt is issued within five (5) to seven (7) working days.